Sutton-Research-Lab/Python_workshop_2022/README.md

 # Python workshop 2022
-Course materials for Python workshop 2022 summer
+Course materials for the Python workshop in summer 2022

 ### Overview of schedule